HussarHussar/media-browser/README.md

 #Media Browser
 This project is a work in progress.
-There are lots of bugs and poor exception handling.
+There are missing features and poor exception handling.

 ![screenshot](/resources/screen.png)